Le Bardo

-Le Bardo (باردو ') is a Tunisian city west of Tunis.
+Bardo (باردو ') is a Tunisian city west of Tunis.
 As of 2004, the population is 73,953.

 Built by the Hafsid dynasty in the 14th century, the name Bardo comes from the Spanish word "prado" meaning "meadow".
 Bardo became a residence of the Tunis court in the 18th century.
 With the arrival of Husseinite beys, Bardo became a political, intellectual and religious center.
 The ancient beys' residence was the site of the Tunisian National Assembly headquarters, and the National Museum opened there in 1888.

 The city gave its name to the Treaty of Bardo, signed in Ksar Saïd Palace, which placed Tunisia under a French protectorate in May 1881.

 History

 Le Bardo was originally a palace built during the reign of the Hafsid Sultan Abu Faris Abd al-Aziz II (1394–1434).
 Its name is derived from the Spanish word prado, meaning a meadow and, by extension, a garden.
 This suggests that the palace was modeled after the princely residences of Muslim Andalusia and constructed with the help of Andalusian artists.
 At that time, it consisted of a series of parks and pleasure pavilions located about four kilometers from Tunis.

 The site later enjoyed the patronage of the Muradid dynasty.
 Hammouda Pasha (1631–1666) restored the palace, making it the permanent residence of the dynasty.
 Travelers reported not only the luxurious residences but also the beauty of the gardens adorned with flowerbeds, fountains, and water features.
 With the arrival of the Husainids in the 18th century, the Bardo underwent further expansion and embellishment of its palaces, gardens, and annexes.
 A mosque was built under Hussein I Bey, and his successor Ali II Bey added ceremonial halls, including a courtroom and an audience chamber, while strengthening the fortifications with round towers.

 Mohamed Rachid Bey built new apartments for himself, and Ali II added a domed pavilion in the gardens.
 Hammouda Pasha ordered the construction of a new audience hall called the "Pasha’s Hall."
 By the early 19th century, the complex also included a market, barracks, stables, and a prison, as well as the residences of senior officials.
 Around 1830, the royal city housed about 800 people.
 The painter Auguste Veillon later depicted An Arab Café at the Bardo in Tunis (now housed at the Museum of Art and History in Geneva).

 A throne room existed in the palace around 1880.
 The esplanade and the arrival of the tramway in 1952 also marked important changes in the area.